mffiedler/svt-case-doc/cases/statefulset.md

 So in total we can create 60 SS(s).

+Note that there is a [limited](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html#linux-specific-volume-limits) number (40) of ebs-volumes attached to an ec2-instance.

 ### Vertical stress
 1 project and many pods: #proj 1 and #template 60